-This study seeks to examine the determinants of inflation using data on four selected Caribbean countries over the period 1970 and 2006 using a more robust estimation method, namely an unrestricted error-correction model and Pesaran et al.'s (2000) bounds test for a cointegrating relationship.
+This study seeks to examine the determinants of inflation using data on four selected Caribbean countries over the period 1970 and 2006 using a more robust estimation method, namely an unrestricted error-correction model and Pesaran et al.'s (2001) bounds test for a cointegrating relationship.
 Due to the small sample size of the current study, the use of traditional cointegration techniques such as the Engle and Granger (1987), Johansen (1988) and Johansen and Juselius (1990) methods to capture the long-run inflation process may yield unreliable estimates.
 The results from this analysis suggest that the selected models are sufficient for explaining the evolution of inflation in the respective countries.
 In addition, though all of the variables included in the regressions are not significant to the inflation process in each of the countries examined, there is however a fair degree of commonality in the determinants.
 This commonality is particularly so for the influence of oil prices and exchanges rate changes.

-In each of the countries, changes in oil prices have both a short- and longrun impact on inflation, and though the magnitudes vary, the long-run effect is generally higher than the short-run impact.
+In each of the countries, changes in oil prices have both a short- and long-run impact on inflation, and though the magnitudes vary, the long-run effect is generally higher than the short-run impact.
 The design of policy to mitigate the effects of rising oil prices on domestic inflation would have to take this time dimension into consideration.
 The findings also point to changes in the nominal exchange rate as being important in the determination of the inflation process in those countries with a floating exchange rate regime.
-From a policy perspective this would imply that the exchange rate is an important transmission channel of the monetary policy to inflation.
+In the three floating rate countries, changes in the exchange rate have led to increased inflation in the short-run and in two of the countries - Guyana and Trinidad and Tobago - the effects were permanent and served to raise the equilibrium inflation rate.
+From a policy perspective this would imply that the exchange rate is an important transmission channel of monetary policy to inflation.
 Thus, the authorities can use monetary policy tools, particularly the exchange rate, to target inflation.

-Another interesting result is that of the interest rate influence on inflation.
+Another noteworthy result is that of the interest rate's influence on inflation.
 We find the long-run effect to be negative, as theory would suggest.
-However, there appears to be "over shooting" in the short-run, where an increase in the interest rate actually leads to a rise in inflation after which inflation abates towards a lower long-run level.
-This, we hypothesise, may be due the tardiness or inability of persons to immediately adjust consumption patterns in the face of shocks to interest rates.
-Nonetheless, over time the higher interest rate takes effect and persons adjust according.
+However, there appears to be some "over shooting" in the short-run, where an increase in the interest rate actually leads to a rise in inflation after which inflation abates towards a lower long-run level.
+This, we hypothesise, may be due to the tardiness or inability of individuals to immediately adjust consumption patterns in the face of interest rate shocks and is consistent with standard theories of consumption.
+Nonetheless, over time the higher interest rate takes effect and persons adjust accordingly.

 The policy implication of this finding is that the authorities may first see a rise in inflation rates following an increase in interest rate.
-Without fully understanding the overall time path of the inflation rate towards its new equilibrium, policy makers may not see, in the short-run, a reduction in the inflation rate following a policy action of increasing interest rates and may be tempted to push up interest rates further, with unwelcoming effects.
+Without fully understanding the overall time path of the inflation rate towards its new equilibrium, policy makers may not see, in the short-run, a reduction in the inflation rate following a policy action of increasing interest rates and may be tempted to push up interest rates even further, with unwelcoming effects.